charlpcronje/charl-cv.devserv.me/src/README.md

 - I believe webAlly was one of few web development companies that also did print work.
 I outsourced all the non electronic media and got help with some of the hardware development but - I've always tried to keep the development close and to learn as much as possible, programming is truly a my passion.
 - In 2019, for McDonalds I Created and Launched Tinbo Dash, a PC and Android Infinite Runner type game where players could win vouchers by playing the game.
 We had over a million game played in 4 weeks.

-### HeEPP - Hyper extensible Element Pre-Processsor
+### HeEPP - Hyper extensible Element Pre-Processor

 - When I started doing freelance work I got a lot of the same kind of projects and I started creating modules I can re-use for different projects.
 These modules grew into a framework that I initially called `webCore`.
 Eventually after years the MVC framework I created was at the stage where it was the only tool I used for all my projects if the client had no particular preference.
-During this time I got a 2 year contract from Cavalier Abatoirs to create a complete process management system and invoice system.
+During this time I got a 2 year contract from Cavalier Abattoirs to create a complete process management system and invoice system.
 This gave me the chance to refine webCore and I renamed it HeEPP.
-- I named it HeEPP or Hyper extensible Element Pre-Processsor because of the way the system focused or creating re-usable elements.
+- I named it HeEPP or Hyper extensible Element Pre-Processor because of the way the system focused or creating re-usable elements.
 Elements can be used within elements and elements can be extended by others.
-This was years before Google Polyner started doing the same but only on the front-end.
+This was years before Google Polymer started doing the same but only on the front-end.
 - In HeEPP you create custom HTML tags that is then called an element.
-- Each element has a corrosponding PHP class with the same name
+- Each element has a corresponding PHP class with the same name
 - The attributes of the tag updates the properties of the PHP class and the PHP class will then render the element in various ways depending or those properties.
 - Elements can be used in loops and they can be nested and grouped.
-Building a system that comprises of re-usable elements you only have to create once and test once and that you can then build bigger elements with is suprisingly efficient and very stable and easy to maintain and test.
-The past few years I havn't had the time I wanted to finish the docs but I'm busy with that now in 2022 and I hope to get this dome before May 2022 and then putting it out there for the public to comment and help out if they would like to.
-I hope to compeete with Laravel from 2024 for the top spot in PHP MVC Frameworks
+Building a system that comprises of re-usable elements you only have to create once and test once and that you can then build bigger elements with is surprisingly efficient and very stable and easy to maintain and test.
+The past few years I haven't had the time I wanted to finish the docs but I'm busy with that now in 2022 and I hope to get this done before May 2022 and then putting it out there for the public to comment and help out if they would like to.
+I hope to compete with Laravel from 2024 for the top spot in PHP MVC Frameworks

-#### Artificail Intelligence
+#### Artificial Intelligence

 - Chat Bots
 - Model Training